AdobeDocs/experience-manager-64.en/help/communities/using/limits.md

 * identifies who the member will be able to message when the limit has been reached
 * identifies domains that need never be constrained

-To reach this OSGi configuration :
+To reach this OSGi configuration:

 * on the primary publisher
 * sign in with administrator privileges